Easy Shrimp Scampi with Penne

 Instructions

 - Boil the salted water before you start the recipe.
-Add the pasta once you start sautéeing the vegetables so they will be done at the same time
+Add the pasta once you start sautéeing the vegetables so they will be done at the same timewater, 1 pound penne pasta, salt

-- Heat a heavy sauté pan or wok on medium heat and add oil
+- Heat a heavy sauté pan or wok on medium heat and add oil.2 tablespoons olive oil

-- Add onions and bell pepper and sauté for 10 minutes
+- Add onions and bell pepper and sauté for 10 minutes2 onions, 1 red bell pepper

-- Add mushrooms, garlic, salt and pepper and sauté for 5 minutes
+- Add mushrooms, garlic, salt, and pepper and sauté for 5 minutes10 ounces portabella mushrooms, 4 teaspoons garlic paste, 1 teaspoon salt, 1/16 teaspoon pepper

-- Add shrimp to vegetable mixture and stand there stirring every few minutes until shrimp becomes pink and opaque (5 minutes)
+- Add shrimp to vegetable mixture and stand there stirring every few minutes until shrimp becomes pink and opaque (5 minutes)1 pound shrimp

-- Add drained pasta to shrimp and vegetable mixture.
-Stir to mix, add a few tablespoons of parmesan cheese
+- Drain the pasta and add it to the shrimp and vegetable mixture.
+Stir to mix, add a few tablespoons of Parmesan cheese3 tablespoons Parmesan cheese

 Notes